Time-invariant Prefix Coding for LQG Control: Abstract

 \section{Abstract}

-In this work, we develop quantization and variable-length source codecs for the feedback links in linear–quadratic–Gaussian (LQG) control systems.
-We prove that for any fixed control performance, the approaches we propose nearly achieve lower bounds on communication cost that have been established in prior work.
-In particular, we refine the analysis of a classical achievability approach with an eye towards more practical details.
-Notably, in the prior literature the source codecs used to demonstrate the (near) achievability of these lower bounds are often implicitly assumed to be time-varying.
-For single-input single-output (SISO) plants, we prove that it suffices to consider time-invariant quantization and source coding.
-This result follows from analyzing the long-term stochastic behavior of the system's quantized measurements and reconstruction errors.
+Motivated by control with communication constraints, in this work we develop a time-invariant data compression architecture for linear–quadratic–Gaussian (LQG) control with minimum bitrate prefix-free feedback.
+For any fixed control performance, the approach we propose nearly achieves known directed information (DI) lower bounds on the time-average expected codeword length.
+We refine the analysis of a classical achievability approach, which required quantized plant measurements to be encoded via a time-varying lossless source code.
+We prove that the sequence of random variables describing the quantizations has a limiting distribution and that the quantizations may be encoded with a fixed source code optimized for this distribution without added time-asymptotic redundancy.
+Our result follows from analyzing the long-term stochastic behavior of the system, and permits us to additionally guarantee that the time-average codeword length (as opposed to expected length) is almost surely within a few bits of the minimum DI.
 To our knowledge, this time-invariant achievability result is the first in the literature.